ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 #### A.2.2 Tool-Augmented System Prompt (T-series)

-For tool-augmented models, I employed a structured system prompt that defined available tools, workflow, and constraints:
+For tool-augmented models, a structured system prompt was employed that defined available tools, workflow, and constraints:

 ```text
 You are an expert historical geographer specialising in colonial-era Virginia land records.